ThembisileNGQ/Akkatecture/examples/web/README.md

 **Operations**

-The operations represent the long running operations of creating a `resource`.
+The operations represent the sagas / long running operations of creating a `resource`.

 `GET api/operations`